shreyansraj/Amazon-Clone-/README.md

 # Amazon-Clone-
-I have created clone of Amazon Using just HTML &amp; CSS.
+This is a clone of Amazon.
+# Skills used:
+ HTML, CSS